mit-plv/bedrock2/README.md

 We suggest to answer `!`, so that it won't be displayed again.
 Its effect is that when opening a file starting with the line `(* -*- eval: (load-file "../LiveVerif/live_verif_setup.el"); -*- *)`, emacs automatically executes the commands in `LiveVerif/src/LiveVerif/live_verif_setup.el`, which set up a few convenient shortcuts for the buffer of current file only.

+And finally, an inconvenience warning for emacs users:
+LiveVerif files end with the line `End LiveVerif.
+Comments .**/ //.`, which can greatly confuse Proof General's script management, to the point where you need to restart emacs.
+It is therefore recommended to only process files up to the second-to-last line.
+(But note that `coqc` of course processes the full files, and does not get confused).

 ### List of claims